-Just as popular as English lavender, French lavender billows with strong-scented grey-green toothed leaves and long, furry, purple flowers.
-French Lavender is particularly happy in a pot, as a hedge and can also be mass planted.
+Just as popular as English lavender, French lavender billows with strong-scented, grey-green toothed leaves and long, furry, purple flowers.
+French lavender is particularly happy in a pot, as a hedge and can also be mass planted.

 This variety is distinguished by its flowers.
 Each bloom (in mauve, pink or white) is topped with a distinctive pair of petals which look like rabbit ears.
 Unlike other varieties, Spanish/Italian lavender doesn’t mind humid Sydney summers.
 Two beautiful and popular examples of this type of lavender are Lavender Avonview (pictured left) and Lavender With Love.

 Best lavender for Sydney’s climate

 Due to its Mediterranean origins, lavender likes hot summers and dry winters.
 If you haven’t had much luck with lavender, we recommend Super French, a variety that’s bred from French lavender but is more tolerant of Sydney’s humidity.
-If you like the look of Spanish/Italian lavender, you’ll love stoecha varieties like ‘Avonview’ and ‘Lace’.
+If you like the look of Spanish/Italian lavender, you’ll love stoechas varieties like ‘Avonview’ and ‘Lace’.
 Both are bred from Italian/Spanish lavender in Australia and relish our humidity.

 How to use lavender